Fujifilm X-E2 versus Fujifilm X30

 |Fujifilm X-E1 (⇒ lft | rgt)||129 mm||75 mm||38 mm||350 g||350||no||2012||999||discont.||check|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X30 was launched at a lower price than the X-E2, despite having a lens build in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Fujifilm X-E2 features an APS-C sensor and the Fujifilm X30 a 2/3 sensor.
 The sensor area in the X30 is 84 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 3.9.
 The sensor in the X-E2 has a native 3:2 aspect ratio, while the one in the X30 offers a 4:3 aspect.